HL7/fhir-pacio-pfe/input/pagecontent/structured_data_capture.md

 #### Partially Codified Assessments

 Not all assessment tools have standardized codes for all of their questions.
-For example. the [MoCA](https://www.mocatest.org/) has chosen to have a coded representation for the summary score, not the individual questions, which may involve the patient drawing or performing other tasks.
+For example. the [MoCA](https://www.mocatest.org/) has a coded representation for the summary score, not the individual questions.
 In cases like this, QuestionnaireResponses may not be fully mapped to structured observations, meaning that some information remains only in the QuestionnaireResponse instance, or on the paper form.

 <table class="grid">
   <tr>